Nassim-Lahoudi/Nassim-Lahoudi/README.md

 - 👨‍💻 All of my projects are available at [Github Profile](https://github.com/Nassim-Lahoudi?tab=repositories)

+- 🧰 My personal portfolio website is currently under development.
+I’ll be adding projects and content soon at [nassim-lahoudi.de](nassim-lahoudi.de)

-- 🔗 Feel free to visit my [LinkedIn profile](https://www.linkedin.com/in/nassim-lahoudi) for more about my professional background and projects.
+- 🔗 You can also visit my [LinkedIn profile](https://www.linkedin.com/in/nassim-lahoudi) to learn more about my professional background and ongoing projects

-- 📫 How to reach me **info@nassim-lahoudi.de**
+- 📫 Reach me at **info@nassim-lahoudi.de**

 <br/>

 ## My Skill Set